Bohicatv/RunUO-2.3/README.md

 ## Quick Start Guide

-1. Run the RunUO.exe file to create some scripts.
+1. Run the RunUO.exe file to compile some scripts.
 2. Open the folder scripts/misc/DataPath.cs.
 3. To open .CS (C#) files, you can use Notepad++.
 4. Edit line 16 and input the directory path where your UO client files are located.